bandit-dynamic/Nine-Holes-Tic-Tac-Toe-/README.md

 # Nine-Holes-Tic-Tac-Toe-

 I did this because I wanted to challenge myself with styling and DOM manipulation.
 Basically, take something already challenging at my level, and put a nice shine on it.
 I think I met that goal.
+Also,

 Technologies used: HTML 5, CSS, JS ES6 (Vanilla-style, extreme DOM Manipulation, and my first go at keyframes animation, and totally rocked it).
 And one pixel art background from Canvas, but nothing else Canvas.